RuiGuo111/Volunteer_Covid_Dash/README.md

 The main motivations for this dashboard is to:
- - Provide an easy-to-access pathway for people who are willing to be volunteers for COVID-19 clinical trial  to search recruiting information filtered by location, gender and clinical phase and finally help them to make the best decision. and also can give an overview about how the research process of the clinical trials is going and which city is conducting heavy clinical trials.
+ - Provide an easy-to-access pathway for people who are willing to be volunteers for COVID-19 clinical trial  to search recruiting information filtered by location, gender and clinical phase and finally help them to make the best decision.
+ - Give an overview about how the research process of the clinical trials is going and which cities/states/compan/universities are conducting heavy clinical trials.

 ### Data Sources